 The below lunchbox checklist is something I picked up from my friends over at Nature Nate’s (the honey guy).
 They provide my family with honey and goodies from time to time, so I wanted to mention them in my post.
 This list will be beneficial when packing your kids’ lunches each day.

 - Protein – Their growing bodies need this nutrient, but so do their tummies, so they feel full from their meals.
 Think past lunchmeat because of the additives they contain.
 Plant-based lunch proteins are great from a food safety standpoint.
 Try edamame, beans, lentils, tofu, tempeh, or a bean burger.
-Hard boiled eggs and proteins from last night’s dinner are another options.
+Hard-boiled eggs and proteins from last night’s dinner are other options.

 - Starch – The brain uses substantial amounts of carbohydrate for fuel, as does our child’s active bodies.
 Whole grain pasta, rice, farro, quinoa, corn, whole grain bread, tortillas, and crackers

 are all healthful options.

 - Vegetable – Whether raw or cooked, work with your child to select veggies for the week to increase the likelihood of consumption.
 When they feel they had some control of the meal, they’re excited to eat it!

 - Fruit – Most kids enjoy fruit, and it provides energy and antioxidants to fuel their physical and mental development.
 They can choose if they eat it at snack time or lunch.

 - Dairy, dairy alternative, nuts or seeds – Kids require more dietary fat than adults.
 Full-fat dairy or nut-based dairy alternatives provide this nutrient plus vitamins, minerals, and protein.
 Nuts or seeds can do the same, and you can sweeten yogurts and nut or seed butter with honey to increase the taste.